SQL-Exchange: Transforming SQL Queries Across Domains: Downstream Task Performance

 \section{Downstream Task Performance}

-Beyond verifying structural and semantic correctness, we evaluate whether the mapped queries are useful as in-context examples in a downstream text-to-SQL task.
-The key question is whether providing these schema-aligned queries improves SQL generation accuracy when used in one-shot and few-shot prompting settings.
+Beyond structural and semantic correctness, we also assess whether the mapped queries are useful as in-context examples or fine-tuning data in downstream text-to-SQL tasks.
+The key question is whether these schema-aligned queries improve SQL generation accuracy in one-shot/few-shot prompting or when fine-tuning local models.